FFT-LLM-Openweight - Local LLM Deployment and Optimization

 Example Prompts

-Section titled “Example Prompts”"Benchmark Qwen 3.5-27B AWQ vs FP8 on an RTX 5090 for our clinical reasoning workload""Deploy an embeddings model on the secondary GPU alongside the orchestrator and reranker""Diagnose why the vLLM container OOMs at 16k context and propose configuration fixes"
+Section titled “Example Prompts”"Benchmark Qwen 3.5-27B AWQ vs FP8 on a high-end GPU for a clinical reasoning workload""Deploy an embeddings model on the secondary GPU alongside the orchestrator and reranker""Diagnose why the vLLM container OOMs at 16k context and propose configuration fixes"